 Q: How can I submit land use applications (plats, conditional use permits, etc.) during this time?Land use applications will be accepted via email, and hard copies can be mailed or dropped off in-person or to the secure drop box outside City Hall (13065 Orono Parkway Elk River, MN 55330).

 Q: Can I still apply for and obtain a license if City Hall is not open to the public?All licensing inquiries can be directed to Jessica Miller, Deputy Clerk via email or in-person at City Hall.

 Q: Are emergency operations (police and fire) operating as usual?

 Access to both Elk River Fire Department stations closed to the public on Wednesday, March 18.
 Station tours or general access to the stations by fire staff family/friends is prohibited until further notice.

 The Elk River Police Department continues operating as usual, with the public access reopening on Tuesday, May 26.
 This means ERPD staff will once again be accepting walk-in Permit to Purchase applications and Landowner Permission Slip applications.
 Residents can continue to submit those items online as well.
 Details can be found here.

-Q: Can I still access the Elk River Compost Site during this time?Compost Site passes cannot be issued in-person at this time.
-The Compost Site will be accessible to those already with passes.
-Requests for passes can be made by submitting this online form or by calling 763-635-1120.
+Q: Can I still access the Elk River Compost Site during this time?Compost Site passes can be obtained for residents who live in Elk River at the Maintenance Facility in-person, by submitting this online form, or by calling 763-635-1120.

 Q: How I can protect myself and my family from getting COVID-19?Please visit the Centers for Disease Control and Prevention’s website for tips on how to protect yourself, as well as what to do if you feel ill.